 About the Author

-Demitri Kalogeropoulos is a contributing Motley Fool Consumer Staples Analyst covering publicly traded companies across retail, entertainment, and consumer electronics.
-Prior to The Motley Fool, Demitri was a senior trade analyst at the U.S. Department of Commerce.
-He holds a B.S. in Commerce from The University of Virginia and an M.A. in International Affairs from George Washington University.
-Fun fact: Demitri is an avid sand volleyball player, and in 2022, he won his first A-level tournament.
+Demitri Kalogeropoulos is a contributing Motley Fool consumer staples analyst covering retail, entertainment, and consumer electronics.
+Demitri previously served as a senior trade analyst at the U.S. Department of Commerce.
+He holds a bachelor’s degree in commerce from the University of Virginia and a master’s in international affairs from George Washington University.

 Fool contributor Demitrios Kalogeropoulos owns shares of McDonald's.
 Erin Miller owns shares of Starbucks.
 The Motley Fool recommends and owns shares of McDonald's and Starbucks.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.